-Rebecca Fullan is a PhD candidate in English at the Graduate Center, CUNY.
+Rebecca Fullan received her Ph.D. in English in 2020 from The Graduate Center, CUNY.
 Her dissertation focuses on contemporary Native American literature, and her research interests range from medieval mysticism to speculative fiction, and include feminism and queer studies, critical race studies, and ecocriticism.
 Fullan has a Master’s in Theological Studies from Harvard Divinity School and an AB in Comparative Literature from Bryn Mawr College.
 She has taught Composition and Literature courses at John Jay College and LaGuardia Community College.

-Christina Katopodis is a doctoral candidate in English and a Futures Initiative Fellow at the Graduate Center, CUNY, and an adjunct at Hunter College.
+Christina Katopodis is Associate Director and Postdoctoral Research Associate of Transformative Learning in the Humanities at the City University of New York.
+She received her Ph.D. in English in February 2021 from The Graduate Center, CUNY.
 She is the winner of the 2019 Diana Colbert Innovative Teaching Prize and the 2018 Dewey Digital Teaching Award.
 Katopodis’s research has been supported by the Ralph Waldo Emerson Society Research Grant (2016), and two consecutive GC Provost’s Digital Innovation Grants (2016-18).
 She records sounds at Walden Pond for her digital humanities project, The Walden Soundscape, an award-winning website that makes sounds at Walden Pond accessible to a wide audience, and calls for a new approach to reading as listening to a text.
-She has a forthcoming article in ESQ, titled “Vibrational Epistemology in the Nineteenth-Century American Soundscape: Music and Noise in Walden.”
+With Cathy N. Davidson, she is the author of The New College Classroom (Harvard University Press, 2022).

-Alexander Schlutz is associate professor of English at the Graduate Center and John Jay College at the City University of New York (CUNY), where he coordinates the interdisciplinary Sustainability and Environmental Justice program.
+Alexander Schlutz is associate professor of English at the Graduate Center and John Jay College at the City University of New York (CUNY), where he coordinated the interdisciplinary Sustainability and Environmental Justice program program from 2014 to 2020.
 His research and teaching interests include questions in British and German Romanticism, literature and ecology, and environmental justice.
 He is the author of Mind’s World.
 Imagination and Subjectivity from Descartes to Romanticism, winner of the 2009 International Conference on Romanticism’s Jean-Pierre Barricelli Award for the best book in Romanticism studies, and he is associate editor of the journal Essays in Romanticism.
 His essays have appeared in leading Romanticism journals, edited collections, and ISLE: Interdisciplinary Studies in Literature and Environment.

 Megan Wiessner is a doctoral student in Media, Culture, and Communication at New York University.
 Her art and academic research both focus on the feedback between material environments and aesthetic experiences, and on the environmental and cultural politics of design in architecture and textiles.
 This work investigates how humans live out their relationships with their environments through sensory dispositions and representational practices as well as through explicit narratives.
 She holds an MSc in Human Geography from the University of Oxford.